 The Local newsletter is your free, daily guide to life in Colorado.
 For locals, by locals.
 Sign up today!

 No need to break the bank this holiday season because a little goes a long way with these gifts.
-From handcrafted soaps and candles to fresh-pressed cocktail mixers to Colorado-proud wall decor, we’re confident there is something for everyone on your list.
+From handcrafted soaps and candles to fresh-pressed cocktail mixers, we’re confident there is something for everyone on your list.
 After all, it’s the thought that counts, right?

-There is no doubt about it: Mile-high air comes with its disadvantages, including dry and cracked skin.
-The folks at Colorado Real Soap in Crested Butte set to work on solving this problem and came up with their Bliss Salve ($18–$23), a completely edible and preservative-free solution that uses seed butters, oils, and natural waxes to hydrate and restore skin.
-And the best part?
+Our mile-high climate comes with its disadvantages, including its tendency to cause dry and cracked skin.
+The folks at Colorado Real Soap Company in Crested Butte set to work on solving the issue and came up with Bliss Salve ($19 for a 1.7-ounce tin), a completely edible and preservative-free solution that uses seed butters, oils, and natural waxes to hydrate and restore skin.
+The best part?
 It works on dog paws, too.
-318 Elk Avenue, Crested Butte; 970-209-6732
+318 Elk Ave., Crested Butte; 970-209-6732

-Give the gift of the outdoors with this newly released guide to camping in the Centennial State.
-Written by Monica Stockbridge, Best Tent Camping ($16.95) details 50 great car campgrounds in national parks, state parks, and more.
-She rates all the sites on criteria like beauty, privacy, safety, and even cleanliness.
-And of course, the book comes with full-color photos so you know exactly what to expect for your evening under the stars.
+Give the gift of the outdoors with this comprehensive guide to camping in the Centennial State.
+Written by Monica Stockbridge, Best Tent Camping: Colorado ($17) details 50 great car campgrounds in national parks, state parks, and more.
+She rates all the sites based on criteria such as beauty, privacy, safety, and cleanliness.
+And, of course, the book comes with full-color photos so you know exactly what to expect during your evening under the stars.
 Available online

-Help your favorite skier become more environmentally friendly with some easy-on-nature hot wax from Carbondale’s mountainflow.
+Help your favorite skier become more environmentally friendly with some easy-on-nature hot wax from Carbondale’s MountainFlow.
 Historically, ski wax has been packed with toxic chemicals that slough off onto the snow and eventually into our water.
-Not so with mountainflow eco-wax, which is completely plant-based and without any petroleum products.
-The Hot Wax ($19.95) is totally biodegradable and non-toxic, so it’s a great gift for skiers—and the planet.
-Available online and in various retailers
+Not so with MountainFlow Eco-Wax, which is completely plant-based and eschews petroleum products.
+The Hot Wax ($20) is biodegradable and nontoxic, so it’s a great gift for skiers and boarders—and the planet.
+Available online and at various retailers

 We’re not sure when it happened, but patches are definitely cool again.
-Help your giftee represent the Centennial State with this iron-on representation of our mountains majesty and flag’s colors.
-The patch ($5) is two inches wide, so it fits on anything from a backpack to a pair of jeans or a sweatshirt, but there are no rules when it comes to Mile High flair.
+Help your giftee represent the Centennial State with this iron-on representation of our mountains majesty and flag colors.
+The embroidered patch ($5) is two inches wide, so it fits on anything from a backpack to a pair of jeans or a sweatshirt.
+But you can put the symbol anywhere you want—there are no rules when it comes to Mile High flair.
 Available online